mapbox/tilesets-cli/CONTRIBUTING.md

 ## Welcome

 Hi there!
 Welcome to the tilesets-cli contributing document.
 Issues, comments, and pull requests are welcome.
-Please tag @mapsam, @dianeschulze, and @millzpaugh for any questions or reviews.
+Please tag @mapsam, @dianeschulze, and @dnomadb for any questions or reviews.

-## Release process

-Releases are simply tags on GitHub.
-Once changes have been merged to master:

-1. Update the changelog
-1. Tag on github with `git tag`.
-For example `git tag -a v0.2.0 -m 'v0.2.0'`

 ## Installation
 First, clone the repo and `cd` into the folder: